dereckdemezquita/cs-bash/README.md

     !2 # re-runs command n2 from the history
 grep # match a string/regex
 ls -la > list-of-files.txt # redirect outputs
+wc -l text.csv # count word/characters/lines
+sort -r -n -b # sort in reverse numerical order and ignore leading white spaces uniq # gets unique non-adjacent data echo $SHELL # print a variable (preceed with $ sign) test="A value or file input of some sort." # define a variable for item in  list1 list2 list3; do echo $item; done # for loop
 ```

 `|` the pipe command separator allows the passsage of one output to another command.
 Chains can be built in this way for example: `ls -l | grep ".*\.file-extension` that command allows one to find all files from `ls -l` that have the given extension.